nishattasnimtonni5-lang/assignment-5-b14/README.md

 #### Question ii

-Answer:1.
-Props comes from parent component and state manages component by itself.maximum of the time .
+Answer: Props come from parent component and state manages component by itself.
-2.Props is used to pass data but state is used manage interection .
+2.Props is used to pass data but state is used to manage interaction .
 3.Child can't change props by itself where state can be changed.

 #### Question iii
-Answer: useSate is that special hook of REACT who temporarily holds data of components and when the datas changes it updates the website screen.
+Answer: useSate is that type of special hook of REACT which temporarily holds data of components and when the datas change it updates the website screen.
 I used it in Cards.tsx to track and update  selected items in array list.
 #### Question iv
-Answer:useeffect is such a hook of REACT whose work is to handle side effects.Means,when any component is created in screen  or updated or deleted then to show additional something in background we use useEffect.
+Answer:useEffect is such a hook of REACT whose work is to handle side effects.Means,when any component is created in screen  or updated or deleted then to show additional something in background we use useEffect.

 When we fetch data in component body,then by updating the datas are called again and again which is a infinite loop.Thus,browser can be hanged.To solve this we use useEffect.
 #### Question v
-Answer: To track items it is used.When REACT uses Virtual DOM then may be new datas are added or previous datas are deleted.So then REACT recognizes it by te key prop snakily.So that's how easily REACT can update .
+Answer: To track items it is used.When REACT uses Virtual DOM then may be new datas are added or previous datas are deleted.So then REACT recognizes it by the key prop snakily.So that's how easily REACT can update .
 #### Question Vi
 Answer: Conditional rendering is to show or hide elements by certain conditions(if-else,true,false).
 I use it in Cards.tsx to display "Your stack is empty"
 #### Question vii
-Answer: We use props to send data from parent to child.We can't send datas from child to parent because REACT is unidirected .But if needed we can Lifting State up.
+Answer: We use props to send data from parent to child.We can't send datas from child to parent because REACT is uni-directed .But if needed we can use Lifting State up.